Itaryn/jira-view/README.md

 ## Customize configuration

-Set your Jira server in vite.config.ts (property server.proxy.target).
-Set the FILTER_ID, USER and API_TOKEN in App.vue.
+Set the FILTER_ID, USER and API_TOKEN in .env

+### For development

+Configure the proxy by set the jira URL in vite.config.ts at server / proxy / '/rest' / target

 ## Project Setup